Robert Stewart, Viscount Castlereagh: Reaction to his death

 An inquest concluded that the act had been committed while insane, avoiding the harsh strictures of a felo de se verdict.
 The verdict allowed Lady Londonderry to see her husband buried with honour in Westminster Abbey near his mentor, William Pitt.
-The pallbearers included the Prime Minister Lord Liverpool, the former Prime Minister Lord Sidmouth and two future Prime Ministers, the Duke of Wellington and Frederick Robinson.
+The pallbearers included the Prime Minister Lord Liverpool, the former prime minister Lord Sidmouth and two future Prime Ministers, the Duke of Wellington and Frederick Robinson.
 Some radicals, notably William Cobbett, claimed a "cover-up" within the government and viewed the verdict and Castlereagh's public funeral as a damning indictment of the elitism and privilege of the unreformed electoral system.
 At his funeral on 20 August, the crowds which lined the funeral route were generally respectful and decorous, but some jeering and insults were heard (although not to the level of unanimity projected in the radical press); and there was cheering when the coffin was taken out of the hearse at the Abbey door.
 A funeral monument was not erected until 1850 when his half-brother and successor, Charles Stewart Vane, 3rd Marquess of Londonderry did so.

-Some time after Castlereagh's death, Lord Byron wrote a savage quip about his grave:
+Some time after Castlereagh's death, Lord Byron wrote a quip about his grave: